top of page

 • succession plan for key staff and board members, if available;

-• a total capital budget for the fiscal year and for the project, and at least two estimates for the project that is being considered for funding.
+• a total capital budget for the project, to include at least two estimates

 • if a collaborative effort is pertinent to the request, letters from collaborating agencies must be included in the supporting documents on the application.